p00f/cphelper.nvim/README.md

 # cphelper.nvim
 A plugin for automating tasks in competitive programming like downloading test cases, compiling and testing.
 Supports Rust, C, C++, Python and Lua.
-Does not work on Windows.
-It should work on Linux, macOS and BSDs.

 ## Requirements
 - Neovim >= 0.4 (Current stable is 0.5)